 PID is caused by vaginal intercourse with a partner infected with Gonorrhea or Chlamydia.
 The more sexual partners a woman has, the greater the risk of PID.
 PID is a common progression from an infection of either chlamydia, gonorrhea, or in rare cases, bacterial vaginosis.

 How is the disease diagnosed?

 PID is difficult to diagnose because symptoms are often mild and many cases go undetected.
 There are no specific tests for PID.
 If you are sexually active and experiencing lower abdominal pain, the first thing your healthcare provider will probably do is to run cultures of your cervix to test for chlamydia and gonorrhea.
 An ultrasound or possibly surgery may be necessary to diagnose PID.

 How is Pelvic Inflammatory Disease Treated?

-The bacteria that causes PID may be treated and cured with antibiotics administered orally or intravenously.
+The bacteria that cause PID may be treated and cured with antibiotics administered orally or intravenously.
 The damage caused by scarring from PID may not be reversed.
 Approximately 25% of women with PID must be admitted to the hospital for treatment.